MINDbasedHealing

 the response as there is little evidence of IBS sufferers having unusually high levels of

-2. Stress or Strong Emotional trigger – Suffers frequently display high levels of stress.
+bacterial or viral infections. - Stress or Strong Emotional trigger – Suffers frequently display high levels of stress.

 Continuous parasympathetic states can freeze and irregulate digestion.
 Additionally, strong